PADL/libbrowserid/gss-browserid.md

 application-specific data component of the channel bindings passed to GSS\_Init\_sec\_context() or GSS\_accept\_sec\_context().

-#### "dh" (Diffie-Hellman key exchange)
+#### "ecdh" (Elliptic Curve Diffie-Hellman key exchange)

-These contain DH key parameters for deriving a shared session key with the relying party: "g" contains the generator, "p" the prime, and "y" the public value.
-All are base64 URL encoded.
+These contain ECDH key parameters for deriving a shared session key with the relying party: "crv" contains the curve, "x" the X coordinate and "y" the Y coordinate (see [JWA] section 5.2).

-The prime length should be an equivalent number of bits to the negotiated [RFC4121] encryption type: that is, at least 3072 bits for a 128 bit AES key (see [NIST80056A]).
+The curve should have an equivalent strength to the negotiated [RFC4121] encryption type: at least P-256 MUST be used for browserid-aes128, and P-521 for browserid-aes256.

-**TODO** is this strong enough?

 #### "n" (Mutual authentication nonce)